Progesterone only pills (mini pill)

 Uncommon side effects can affect up to 1% of women taking the mini pill.
 This means if 200 women take the mini pill, less than 2 women will experience these side effects.

-The uncommon side effects of the mini pill can include:
+Uncommon side effects of the mini pill include:

 • tiredness